 Snooze Alarm Off

 I’m preparing a speaking tour.
-Everything about the situation of women around the globe virtually and literally screams for scheming a new way forward.
+Everything about the circumstances of women screams for a new way forward.
 I’ve got lots of insights and provocations to share.
 Stay tuned.

-Applied to 100&Change competition to build 70 women’s Centers globally over six years.
+Applied to MacArthur Foundation’s 100&Change competition to build 70 women’s Centers globally over six years.
 I so know how to do this!
+It will just take longer than I’d hoped.

 Howl We Do It